Risks of Obesity

 Morbid obesity is a serious medical condition.
 If you are morbidly obese, it means that you are severely overweight, usually by at least 100 pounds.
 It also means that you have excessive amounts of body fat compared to healthy standards.
+You need to learn the risks of obesity.

 Knowing whether or not you are morbidly obese is important.
 This condition puts you at very high risk for a host of serious medical problems, including high blood pressure, diabetes and heart disease.
 Being morbidly obese also may hamper your mobility, expose you to possible discrimination or social stigma and may lower your self-esteem.